CR’s Poetry Editor shares some of his “Kitchen Polish.”

 • The Exile Mission: The Polish Political Diaspora and Polish Americans, 1939–1956 by Anna D. Jaroszynska-Kirchmann

-This year Poles celebrated the twentieth anniversary of the fall of Communism in Poland: the roundtable talks and the first democratic parliamentary elections, bringing about almost unbelievable changes to Europe.
-With the election of Jerzy Buzek as the President of the European Parliament, the last remaining symbols of the old divisions are dropping
+This year Poles celebrated the 20th anniversary of the fall of Communism in Poland: the roundtable talks and the first democratic parliamentary elections, bringing about almost unbelievable changes to Europe.
+With the election of Jerzy Buzek as the President of the European Parliament, the last remaining symbols of the old divisions are dropping.

 Bizarre grimaces, faces looking dazed, absent; others almost transparent or invisible and desperately staring ahead.
 All of them inhabited somewhat unspecified mysterious places: empty streets, decadent cafés, stylized shop displays, bourgeois lofts, modish ateliers.